wolframchen/SAPGuiscriptAcountPosting/README.md

-please check the file for the actual coding, sorry it is quite messy; I deleted alot of codes and sheets that is irrelevant  so it is not working
+please check the file for the actual coding, sorry it is quite messy; I deleted alot of codes and sheets that is irrelevant  so it is not working you need to learn how to compose an actual running program anyway...

 pay attention to the Sub PlayBack_The_Script , this one actually execute the guiscript.